HOW DOES MY STUDENT PARTICIPATE IN THE MEALS PROGRAM?

 CAN I APPLY FOR FREE AND REDUCED MEAL BENEFITS AT ANY TIME DURING THE SCHOOL YEAR?

 Free and reduced meal benefits can be considered any time your household income changes by $50 a month or if you increase or decrease the number of household members.
-Applications are available in the office of each school or one can be mailed to you by contacting the Food & Nutrition Services office.
+Applications are available on-line at www. lunchapp.com, in the office of each school, printable from the district web, or one can be mailed to you by contacting the Food & Nutrition Services office.